Last Updated on April 19, 2022 by Rei Garnet

 Eggplants contain small amounts of vitamins A, E, and B6.

-To better understand the benefits of feeding eggplants to your rabbits, let’s first take a look at what nutrients eggplants give when eaten by rabbits and if it’s within the safe range.
+To better understand the benefits of feeding eggplants to your rabbits, let’s first take a look at what nutrients eggplants provide when eaten by rabbits and if it’s within the safe range.

-You can use the nutrient constrain calculator for rabbits below to see the different nutrients your rabbit is getting.
-You can click on the blue icon beside the nutrient to see its benefits and deficiency:
+You can use the nutrient constraint calculator for rabbits below to see the different nutrients your rabbit is getting.
+You can click on the blue icon beside the nutrient to see its benefits and deficiency.